curl/everything-curl/building-source.md

 For cross-compiling to work, you need a dedicated compiler and build system setup for the particular target system for which you want to build.
-How to get and install that is, however, not covered in this book.
+How to get and install that system is not covered in this book.

 Once you have a cross compiler, you can instruct configure to use that compiler instead of the "native" compiler when it builds curl so that the end